applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+Could you tell me what time the center open and closes?

+- The center opens at 9:00a.m. and closes at 9:00p.m.
+It is open from Monday to Saturday

 When and where will the conference be held?

 - The online marketing conference will be held from July 10 to July 11 at the Knigsgate Conference Center.